A quick and simple Greek classic packed with veggies and flavor!

 Instructions

-- Cut the dark green portions off of the leeks and discard them.
-Cut the leeks in half and slice into half moons.
-Place them in a bowl of cool water and swish them around.
-The dirt will sink to the bottom.
+Remove and discard the dark green tops from the leeks.
+Cut the leeks in half lengthwise, then slice into half moons.
+Place them in a bowl of cold water and swish gently to release any dirt.
+Lift the leeks out of the water and drain well.
+Repeat if needed.

-- Add the onion and olive oil to a large skillet and cook over medium-heat until soft and golden.
+Heat the olive oil in a large skillet or wide pot over medium heat.
+Add the chopped onion and cook until soft and lightly golden.

-- Add the rice, water, salt, pepper, and lemon juice.
-Bring to a boil.
-Reduce the heat to low and simmer for 15 minutes.
+Add the rice, water or broth, salt, pepper, and lemon juice.
+Bring to a boil, then reduce the heat to low.
+Cover and simmer for about 15 minutes, or until the rice is tender and the liquid is absorbed.

-- Serve with lemon wedges and drizzle with some Greek olive oil.
-Kali Orexi!
+Serve warm with lemon wedges and a drizzle of good Greek olive oil.

 Recommended Products